 That workshop and my question ran twice that day.
 My fellow discussant would not respond either time.
-Except his silence was all the response needed...
-I only learned from Ron later that he in fact did have at that time a young adult daughter...

-To be pointed about the abominable immorality of killing in war, then calling it "Just War" (Augustine first introduced it to Christianity, drawing most immediately on the Roman Republican Cicero11), the most unusual approach to it I have ever read is: Killing From The Inside Out: Moral Injury and Just War.
+Except his silence was all the response needed . . .
+To be pointed about the abominable immorality of killing in war, then calling it "Just War" (Augustine first introduced it to Christianity, drawing most immediately on the Roman Republican Cicero), the most unusual approach to it I have ever read is: Killing From The Inside Out: Moral Injury and Just War.